al42and/docker-debian-opencv2/README.md

 ### Jupyter and X in Linux (probably MacOS too)

-With some [minor effort (and a bunch of X11 magic)](http://stackoverflow.com/a/25280523/929437) we can do the following to pass X socket inside container:
+With [some minor effort (and a bunch of X11 magic)](http://stackoverflow.com/a/25280523/929437) we can do the following to pass X socket inside container:

     XSOCK=/tmp/.X11-unix
     XAUTH=/tmp/.docker.xauth
     xauth nlist :0 | sed -e 's/^..../ffff/' | xauth -f $XAUTH nmerge -
-    docker run -p 9999:9999 -t -v $XSOCK:$XSOCK -v $XAUTH:$XAUTH -e XAUTHORITY=$XAUTH -e DISPLAY=$DISPLAY al42and/debian-opencv run_jupyter
+    docker run -p 9999:9999 -dt -v $XSOCK:$XSOCK -v $XAUTH:$XAUTH -e XAUTHORITY=$XAUTH -e DISPLAY=$DISPLAY al42and/debian-opencv2 run_jupyter

 And now we can watch OpenCV videos or use [Matplotlib animations](http://matplotlib.org/examples/animation/simple_anim.html) from Jupyter notebook!

 ## Using SSH X-forwarding

-    docker run -p 9999:9999 -p 2222:22 -dt al42and/debian-opencv2 run_ssh
+    docker run -p 2222:22 -dt al42and/debian-opencv2 run_ssh

-This way, you have this container running in background, with Jupyter port available, just in case.
+This way, you have this container running in background.
 Now, if you're on Linux or Mac, just do `ssh -X root@localhost -p2222`, with password being `1234`.

 If you're on Windows, things get more complicated.
 First, run `docker-machine ip default` in Docker console to get an IP of a virtual machine Docker uses.